msabramo/cjsonx/README.md

 `time` object, like so:
 ```
 {
-    "key_name": d"HH:MM:SS.UUUUUUT±HH:MM"
+    "key_name": d"HH:MM:SS.UUUUUU"
 }
 ```

-As before, microseconds and time zone information are optional, and will be included only if they are specified.
+As before, fractions of a second and time zone information are optional, and will be included only if they are specified.

 `timedelta` objects can be encoded using a similar syntax, by preceding the time notation with a '+' or '-'.
-In addition to hours, minutes, and seconds, days and microseconds are specified in this format:
+In addition to hours, minutes, and seconds, days and fractions of a second are specified in this format:
 ```
 {
-    "key_name": d"±DD:HH:MM:SS.UUUUU"
+    "key_name": d"±DD:HH:MM:SS.UUUUUU"
 }
 ```
 Days must not be omitted (although it can be zero) and need not be zero-padded.
 Hours, minutes, and seconds must not be omitted either (again, can be zero and/or one digit wide).
-Microseconds are optional.
+Fractions of a second are optional.

 ### Decimal syntax